Eurovision Song Contest: The Story of Fire Saga

 The Story of Fire Saga was originally scheduled for a May 2020 release on Netflix to coincide with the Eurovision Song Contest 2020.
-Due to the COVID-19 pandemic, the 2020 contest was cancelled, and the film was subsequently released a month later, on June 26.
-It received mixed reviews from critics, who praised the original music but criticised the screenplay and runtime, but was favourably received by many Eurovision fans.
+Due to the COVID-19 pandemic, the 2020 contest was canceled, and the film was subsequently released a month later, on June 26.
+It received mixed reviews from critics, who praised the original music but criticised the screenplay and runtime.
 The film received a nomination for Best Original Song at the 93rd Academy Awards (for "Husavik").

 Plot

-In the small town of Húsavík, Iceland, Lars Erickssong and Sigrit Ericksdóttir, best friends since childhood, make music together as the band Fire Saga, much to the dismay of Lars' widowed father, Erick ("Volcano Man").
-Lars has one dream: to win the Eurovision Song Contest.
-But at the local bar where they perform, the only song the audience wants to hear is the suggestive nonsense song "Ja Ja Ding Dong".
-Sigrit's mother also disapproves of their partnership, saying that Lars is holding Sigrit back, and that she will never hit the "Speorg note"—a note that can only be sung when being your truest self—when singing with him.
-The pair apply and are randomly selected to take part in Söngvakeppnin, the Icelandic pre-selection for Eurovision.
-Lars is so ecstatic about their participation that he rings the belltower, resulting in him being arrested by a policeman for falsely signalling an emergency.
-Lars, to his defense, states that the town is near death and that Fire Saga's participation in the contest is the only chance their town has to be alive.
-Sigrit convinces the police officers to free him.
-On the outskirts of town, Sigrit, who believes in the old Icelandic tradition of elves, asks the elves for help to get them into the contest in the hope that if Fire Saga wins, Lars will return Sigrit's romantic feelings for him.
+In the Icelandic small town of Húsavík, longtime friends Lars Erickssong and Sigrit Ericksdóttir make music together as the band Fire Saga, with Lars dreaming of winning the Eurovision Song Contest.
+At the local bar where they regularly perform, the only song the audience wants to hear is the suggestive nonsense song "Jaja Ding Dong".
+Lars' widowed father Erick and Sigrit's mother Helga disapprove of their partnership, with Helga saying that Lars is holding Sigrit back and that she will never hit the "Speorg note"—a note that can only be sung when being your truest self—when singing with him.
+The pair apply and are selected to take part in Söngvakeppnin, the Icelandic preselection for Eurovision.
+Sigrit, who believes in the old Icelandic tradition of elves (although Lars doesn't), asks the elves for help to get them into the contest in the hope that if they win, Lars will return Sigrit's feelings for him.